BabakAkbari/GTASim/README.md

 ### Using Lidar

 Press `F8` to open the client console.
 Use `con_miniconChannels *` command to display console messages on screen without needing to open the client console.
-Once you get into the game, press `t` and type `/rover raiden` to spawn a car. press `f` to get in the car. you must be able to see the measured distance on the bottom left corner.
-(A list of available vehicle models is documented in [List](https://wiki.gtanet.work/index.php?title=Vehicle_Models).)
+Once you get into the game, press `t` and type `/rover raiden` to spawn a car. press `f` to get in the car. you must be able to see the measured distance on the bottom left corner. ( A list of available vehicle models is documented in [List](https://wiki.gtanet.work/index.php?title=Vehicle_Models) .)

 ## Contributing Code
 If you want to conbtribute to the code, go through the FiveM [Documentaion](https://docs.fivem.net/docs/).